Updated: Jul 25

 Environmental Issues: In a commercial vehicle accident, road maintenance, upkeep, and design can all play a role.
 If this is the case, the government will be held accountable as well.

-A Personal Injury Lawyer may assist you in determining whether a self-insured defendant or company is responsible for improper servicing, failure to avoid the unlawful use of a commercial vehicle, insufficient driver supervision, and instruction, or any other contributing factor.
+The best car accident lawyer in Los Angeles may assist you in determining whether a self-insured defendant or company is responsible for improper servicing, failure to avoid the unlawful use of a commercial vehicle, insufficient driver supervision, and instruction, or any other contributing factor.

 Every year, most Americans put thousands of miles on their tires as they commute, run errands, travel, and conduct business.
 While most drivers know the importance of replacing old and rusty tires that may pose a danger, many are unaware of the possible defects of apparently "good" looking tires.
 Tire defects, which are often not apparent to the untrained eye, can result in tire failure, which can cause or worsen the damage and injuries that occur in motor vehicle accidents.